 — For front-end to back-end connections, use one or more of the following solutions:

-1. Use generated credentials that are changed automatically and must be entered at given time intervals by a system administrator with the caviat that these credentials will be held in memory and only be valid for the time intervals.
+1. Use generated credentials that are changed automatically and must be entered at given time intervals by a system administrator with the caveat that these credentials will be held in memory and only be valid for the time intervals.

-2. Use credentials that are limited at the back end to only performing actions for the front end, as opposed to having full access; and
+2. Use credentials that are limited at the back end to only performing actions for the front end, as opposed to having full access;